 This goes to show that entertainment can also be educational.
 The next step is to add a suitable disclaimer at the beginning and end of every American Digger episode.
 Thank you!(MORE ...)

 Report on the demolitions in Kashgar and throughout East Turkestan

 We are pleased to share the following report co-authored by Uyghur Human Rights Project‘s Amy Reger and Henryk Szadziewski “Living on the Margins: The Chinese State’s Demolition of Uyghur Communities” which, in the words of the authors:

 documents the Chinese state’s top-down destruction of Uyghur communities in Kashgar and throughout East Turkestan.
 We discuss how the destruction of Uyghur neighborhoods has resulted in the loss of both physical structures, including Uyghur homes, shops and religious sites, and patterns of traditional Uyghur life that cannot be replicated in the new, heavily-monitored Chinese-style apartment blocks where many have been forcibly relocated.

 In 2009, SAFE responded to the destruction of Kashgar Old City with a Statement of Concern and Appeal for International Cooperation to Save Ancient Kashgar, which was signed by a coalition of cultural heritage organizations, archaeologists and art historians.
-The statement was mailed to the Director ...(MORE ...)
+The statement was mailed to the Director of UNESCO ...(MORE ...)